pokemonlabs/iris.release/app/parser/README.md

 A streamlined solution for efficient parsing without compromising flexibility.

+## Model Weights
+We have pushed model weights to gitlab under weights folder.
+You can train your own yolo models and use them with this project.

 # GitLab Codebase Hosting
 All our projects are hosted on **GitLab** for seamless version control and collaboration.